goncharov/smart-extension-api/README.md

 Just a maven binary repo for Sony Smart Extras API.

-For Gradle use build script like that:
+For Gradle use build script like that (tested with new android-build-system 0.3):

 ```groovy
 repositories {